 - 13. Display slide 4 and select the Lunch speaker icon. - 14.
-Choose Audio Tools → Playback → Editing → Trim Audio.

-Depending on your computer's power and video capabilities, the Trim Audio window may or may not show a sound wave.
-Visible sound waves are easier to edit; unfortunately, a disappearing sound wave is a bug in this version of PowerPoint.

-15. Click Play and watch the blue playhead move across the sound wave.
+Choose Playback→Editing→Trim Audio. - Depending on your computer's power and video capabilities, the Trim Audio window may or may not show a sound wave.
+Visible sound waves are easier to edit. - 15.
+Click Play and watch the blue playhead move across the sound wave.
 Notice when the English word Lunch is spoken and when the French word for Lunch ends.

-16. Drag the green trim control to the right until it is just before the start of the English pronunciation of Lunch.

-If your Trim Audio window shows a sound wave, the word Lunch is marked by a large bump.

-- 17. Drag the red trim control to the left until it is just after the end of the French pronunciation of Lunch (the second large bump in the sound wave). - 18.
+- 16. Drag the green trim control to the right until it is just before the start of the English pronunciation of Lunch. - If your Trim Audio window shows a sound wave, the word Lunch is marked by a large bump. - 17.
+Drag the red trim control to the left until it is just after the end of the French pronunciation of Lunch (the second large bump in the sound wave). - 18.
 Click OK. - 19.
 Click a blank area on the right side of the slide to deselect the speaker icon. - 20.
 Trim the unwanted sounds from the beginning and end of the audio files on the remaining speaker icons. - 21.
 Save your presentation and minimize PowerPoint.